-When the retainer is received, enter a corresponding deposit in TAS.
+When the retainer is received, enter a corresponding deposit in Trust.
 Since funds will be transferred to Tabs3 Billing for expenses as required, Tabs3 Billing statements will always show a zero balance until the trust is depleted.
-When entering a check or EFT (to a payee of "FIRM") in TAS for the expense portion of the statement, make sure you specify a Tabs3 Billing expense payment transaction code (i.e., Type 3 and Trans.
+When entering a check or EFT (with the This is a payment to our firm check box selected) in Trust for the expense portion of the statement, make sure you specify a Tabs3 Billing expense payment transaction code (i.e., Type 3 and Trans.
 Type of Expense).
 Trust account retainer activity will be shown at the end of the statement (detail or summary).

-Note: If desired, the retainer can be billed on a statement by entering \$5,000 in the TAS trust account record's Desired Minimum Balance field and the Amount to Bill fields.
+Note: If desired, the retainer can be billed on a statement by entering \$5,000 in the Trust trust account record's Desired Minimum Balance field and the Amount to Bill fields.
 After billing the retainer, edit the Amount to Bill field to \$0.00 so that another retainer is not billed the next time you run a statement.

 Select the One Time Retainer check box on the A/R & Fund Balances tab of the Client file.
 Set up the client with a Retainer Amount of \$5,000 and an Amount to Bill of \$5,000.
 Specify a Statement Format of Summary and select a Fund Application of Automatic Cost Pymt or Automatic Exp Pymt.
 The client's statement will then reflect \$5,000 due for the retainer.
-When the retainer amount is paid, enter a deposit using the Client Funds program.
+When the retainer amount is paid, enter a deposit using the Client Funds Entry window.
 If only a portion of the retainer is paid, the client's next statement will reflect the amount paid as well as the remaining retainer amount due.